 Using WSI's own recent history as an example, we published 39 posts on our blog in 2019 (and are on track to do even more in 2020!), we created a client webinar series called Ahead of the Curve during the height of the COVID-19 pandemic to educate clients and prospects on digital marketing and continued to stay active on LinkedIn and Twitter.
 There's no doubt about it, at WSI, we practice what we preach!
 Oh, and not to toot our own horn, but we also released our 3rd book, Digital Minds: A Strategic Approach to Connecting and Engaging with Your Customer Online.
 Not too shabby.

 After An Appropriate Time Period, Results Matter

-Once again, agencies who hold themselves to the highest standard are the ones you should lean towards working with.
-We believe that in this industry, there's always room to track, measure, tweak and improve what you're doing.
+Once again, agencies that hold themselves to the highest standard are the ones you should lean toward working with.
+We believe that in this industry, there's always room to track, measure, tweak, and improve what you're doing.
 At the same time, we're proud of the results we've gotten over the past few years, and we hope that means something to our readers and prospective collaborators.

 When evaluating digital marketing results, it's important to remember the various ways time is a factor.
-For tactics like PPC and social ads, you get real time data and results over the course of days and weeks.
+For tactics like PPC and social ads, you get real-time data and results over the course of days and weeks.
 On the other hand, content marketing and SEO are long-term, evergreen strategies that should be measured and tweaked over lengthier periods.
-It took a few months for our amped up content strategy to gain steam, but that was expected (you can see the trend upwards after about 4-5 months).
-You'll also notice there are dips and spikes (yeah, we see them, don't worry).
-We're busy working on tweaking content types, lengths and promotion methods in order to do even better in 2015.
-But there's no doubt we're getting fantastic results, and we can for you, too!
+It took months for our SEO and content strategy to gain steam, but that was expected.
+The important thing to remember is that all that work you're doing to tweak content types, lengths, and promotion methods will help you navigate out of valleys sooner and make the peaks last even longer.